RHVoice/packages/README.md

 When the update is available in the Alpha version of the app, there will be a comment about it in the same pull request.

+The testing is done as a closed test on Google Play, so you need to find testers for your voice and provide us with their gmail addresses in an email to rhvoice@rhvoice.org.

+When we register your testers, they will have to use the special link we will send to you to confirm to Google that they really want to become testers.

 Gather feedback from the testers.
 If necessary and possible, fix the issues and publish the fixes.